Effective Leaders Focus on Well-Being to Increase Productivity

 Train the brain to deal with chaos.

-Leaders and teams who practice mindfulness collaborate better, navigate stress more effectively, and sustain high performance.
+Leaders and teams who practice mindfulness collaborate better, navigate stress more effectively, and are more able to sustain high performance.

 Exercise empathic leadership.